UmojaMCSM/MCSMCyberCapstone2026/README.md

 ---

 ##  The Presentation Bonus (+5 Points)
-Want to give your final grade a serious boost?
-Sign up to present your capstone to the class during finals week.
 A successful live or recorded presentation of your project will earn you **5 bonus points added directly to your final average** for the marking period.
+Presentations will be due by **June 19**, however you can present earlier.

 ---